fscbr/sdc_course/CarND-Advanced-Line-Finding/README.md

 ![alt text][image8]

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Calculation of the radius of curvature of the lane and the position of the vehicle with respect to center.

 For the radius of curvature I decided to create a center line as an average between the smoothed left and right line.
 I did this in lines 76 through 85 in `lineDetection.py`.